BennettDixon/sleep_tracker_full_stack/README.md

 Also routing is done in the NGINX router to accomplish the websocket connection for React.

-You're correct in assuming it was setup using a bootstrapping tool.
-I just so happened to build the tool!
-It's called [Synth](https://github.com/bennettdixon/synth) and is made for creating containerized web apps quickly with modular components.
+You're correct in assuming this project was setup using a bootstrapping tool.
+I built the tool!

+The tool is called [Synth](https://github.com/bennettdixon/synth) and was made for creating containerized web apps quickly with modular components.

 ## :wrench: Setup